-(1) The purpose of national assessment of learning outcomes is to give students, parents, schools, owners of schools and the state as objective and comparable feedback as possible on the attainment of the learning outcomes provided for in the national curricula and the effectiveness of teaching and learning in schools and provide the state with necessary information for making education policy decisions.

-(2) External valuation of learning outcomes takes place through standard-determining tests, harmonised final examinations of basic school and national examinations.

-(3) The minister responsible for the field establishes the subjects, forms and time of standard-determining tests, the conditions and procedure for preparing, drawing up, carrying out and assessing and the procedure for standard-determining tests and the conditions of and procedure for analysing harmonised final examinations of basic school and national examinations.

-(3^{1}) The Education and Youth Authority coordinates the preparation, drawing up, carrying out and assessment of standard-determining tests and the analysis of standard-determining tests, uniform basic school final examinations and national examinations.
+- (1) The purpose of national assessment of learning outcomes is to give students, parents, schools, owners of schools and the state as objective and comparable feedback as possible on the attainment of the learning outcomes provided for in the national curricula and the effectiveness of teaching and learning in schools and provide the state with necessary information for making education policy decisions. - (2) External valuation of learning outcomes takes place through standard-determining tests, harmonised final examinations of basic school and national examinations. - (3) The minister in charge of the policy sector establishes the subjects, forms and time of standard-determining tests, the conditions and procedure for preparing, drawing up, carrying out and assessing and the procedure for standard-determining tests and the conditions of and procedure for analysing harmonised final examinations of basic school and national examinations. - (31) The Education and Youth Authority coordinates the preparation, drawing up, carrying out and assessment of standard-determining tests and the analysis of standard-determining tests, uniform basic school final examinations and national examinations.

-(4) The Education and Youth Authority informs schools of the results of the external assessment of learning outcomes.
+- (32) [Repealed RT I, 16.06.2020, 1 entry into force 01.08.2020] - (4) The Education and Youth Authority informs schools of the results of the external assessment of learning outcomes.

-Division 2 Participation in Studies
+Subchapter 2 Participation in Studies